 There may never be a more important time in your life than right now to worry about the quality of the air that you’re breathing.
 When looking at air purifiers, whole-home air filters, even vacuum cleaners, you will see words like HEPA, true HEPA, or HEPA-like.
 What is HEPA, and what does it mean for your air?
 What is the difference between HEPA and true HEPA?
 We’ll aim to answer that.

 Throughout this article, we will discuss what HEPA is, what it means, and what you need to know to decide your next air cleaning device.

 Understanding industry standards

 Whether you are a facilities manager, medical professional, small business owner, or homeowner you should understand the importance of Indoor Air Quality, (IAC).
 It is an ever-increasing issue, especially with the effects of the worldwide pandemic over the last several years.
 Everything from car exhaust fumes to pollen and other allergens can enter our home every day.
 Without proper filtration or air exchange, all those pollutants are trapped in our home.
-The professionals at Clover Services know exactly how important air purification can be.
+The professionals at Clover Contracting know exactly how important air purification can be.